gillescj/reddit-clone/README.md

 A Reddit clone web application.

-I developed this to practice React Hooks and the Context API.
+I developed this to get practice with React Hooks and the Context API.

 Using the [Reddit API](https://reddit.com/dev/api)